 The sales department is the lifeline of every small and big organization.
 It drives revenues and helps in the growth in a constantly changing environment.
 The sales system has its own set of jargons that sound very simple like lead and prospect.
 You will find a lot of business doing the mistake of using them interchangeably.
 But they are more than mere synonyms.

 Today, we will talk about the most prominent words in the sales funnel which are often confused- leads and prospect!
 Yes, you might be thinking you already know how to play with these words because your daily goal is to put both of them in the sales funnel.
 But are you sure you know the similarity and differences between the two very clearly?
 ‘Lead ‘ and ‘prospect ‘ are two terms that everyone comes across in a business scenario.
-Surprisingly, many assume various definitions and have different understandings of the two words although the terms are used on a regular basis.
+Surprisingly, many assume various definitions and have different understandings of the two words although the terms are used regularly.
 Continue reading to have your sales team have a solid grasp on leads and prospects which are their main assets.

 What is the need for understanding leads and prospects so closely?